brandonkk0405/Brandon_BlueStamp_Portfolio/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/QxdbVuQXoKA?si=DdLuYz5-GujQg2SR" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For your final milestone, explain the outcome of your project.
 Key details to include are:

 In the previous milestones, I focused on the base hexapods as well as QOL changes, such as a battery holder.
-I also included a claw that could grip things.
+In this milestone, I decided to incorporate a claw that utilizes a micro servo and an ESP32 board.
+The servo is controlled by the bluetooth connection between my phone and the ESP32 board.

 - What your biggest challenges and triumphs were at BSE
 - A summary of key topics you learned about